eleferrets/life-tracker-frontend/README.md

 - [x] The detailed activity page should display a feed of all previous tracked activities.
 - [x] The detailed activity should contain a form to contain relevant information. (i.e if tracking nutrition this form allows the user to capture calories, timestamp, image, category, etc.)
 - [x] The activity tracked should be given a unique id for easy lookup.
-  `TODO://` Add link to table schema in the link code below.
-Your file should end in `.sql` and show your schema for the detailed activities table. (🚫 Remove this paragraph after adding schema link)

   * [Table Schema](life-tracker-schema.sql)

 ### Stretch Features